 Each activity usually has two types of criteria: the EU Taxonomy consistent criterion and the Santander-specific criterion.
 By complying with either the EU Taxonomy consistent or the Santander-specific criterion, the activity will qualify as Environmental Finance.

-Depending on the criteria, the EU Taxonomy distinguish between three kinds of contribution:
+Depending on the criteria, the EU Taxonomy distinguishes between three kinds of contribution:

 Own performance: Activities that are low carbon (very low or zero emissions)